$ PlainPropertyTax

 What is the median home price in Chester County?

-Data sourced from official U.S. government datasets.
+Data sourced from the U.S. Census Bureau (American Community Survey).
 See our methodology for details.
-Retrieved and formatted by PlainPropertyTax Editorial
+Retrieved and formatted by PlainPropertyTax

 Verify with HUD →